Charlesetc/charlesetc/_posts/2016-04-17-rust-monads.markdown

 `A` can not be a higher-kinded type.
 In other words, whenever you provide an implementation of this Monad trait, you can't just say that `A` has to be a Jar, you have to say that it's a Jar of candies, or a Jar of fireflies.
 If you want to bind to both, you have to copy the implementations.

-But let's try it out anyways, shall we!
+But let's try it out anyways!

 ## The Option Monad